bmidgley/festivalbot/README.md

 Drill a hole in the center back of the sled to hold a sharpie.

+I had to use an older IDE by going to [https://makecode.microbit.org/v1#editor](https://makecode.microbit.org/v1#editor) to build the js.
+There is a bug in the current editor that prevents the use of servos.

 Press and hold button A while driving to slow down to turtle mode.
 Hold button B while driving for rabbit mode.

 ![Flowerpetal](IMG_6214.JPG)